AxaFrance/SlimFaas/README.md

 - **ReplicasScaleWorker**: If master, then scale up and down kubernetes pods

 **SlimData** is a simple redis like database included inside SlimFaas executable.
 It is based on **Raft** algorithm offered by awesome https://github.com/dotnet/dotNext library.
-By default **SlimData** use a second HTTP port 3262 to expose its API.
+By default, **SlimData** use a second HTTP port 3262 to expose its API.
 Don't expose it and keep it internal.

 SlimFaas requires at least 3 nodes in production.
 2 nodes are required to keep the database in a consistent state.
 If you want to use just one pod for testing purpose, you can use this env variable: